 The Centre for Forensic Research was created officially in 2007 to promote the delivery of forensic science expertise to the community and to scholars internationally.

-The core researchers (Gail Anderson (Criminology), Lynne Bell (Criminology), Rolf Mathewes (Biosciences), Mark Skinner (Archaeology) and Dongya Yang (Archaeology) have worked for many years on the challenges of identifying human remains and determining how and when individuals died and crimes were committed.
+The core researchers (Gail Anderson (Criminology), Lynne Bell (Criminology), Rolf Mathewes (Biosciences), Hugo Cardoso (Archaeology), Mike Richards (Archaeology) and Dongya Yang (Archaeology) have worked for many years on the challenges of identifying human remains and determining how and when individuals died and crimes were committed.

 The forensic sciences provide key tools for solving crimes, whether local, national or international.
 British Columbia has always enjoyed an excellent reputation for collaboration between academic forensic disciplines and the law enforcement agencies.
 The information that forensic scientists provide, helps law enforcement agencies to focus their investigations, identify victims and suspects, eliminate non-suspects and help secure convictions.
 The eventual solving of crime is the result of a combination of forensic science and police investigation and involves interdisciplinary collaboration at all levels.
 The CFR is primarily a research facility, taking individual and collaborative projects in a variety of forensic sciences, particularly biological anthropology, archaeology, entomology, isotopy, taphonomy, botany, imaging and molecular biology which are not included in a police lab.
 Although we will continue to provide forensic case analyses as required for the police, we will also conduct broad spectrum case-driven research.